2020 German Figure Skating Championships

-The 2020 German Figure Skating Championships (Deutsche Meisterschaften im Eiskunstlaufen 2020) were held on January 01–03, 2020 at the Eissportzentrum Oberstdorf in Oberstdorf.
-Skaters competed in the disciplines of men's singles and ladies' singles on the senior level and pair skating and ice dance on the senior, junior, and novice levels.
-Single skating competitions on the junior and novice levels were held on December 13–15, 2019 at the Eissportzentrum Herzogenried in Mannheim.
-The results of the national championships were among the criteria used to choose the German teams for the 2020 European Championships, 2020 Winter Youth Olympics, 2020 World Championships and 2020 Junior World Championships.
+The 2020 German Figure Skating Championships (Deutsche Meisterschaften im Eiskunstlaufen 2020) were held on January 1–3, 2020 at the Eissportzentrum Oberstdorf in Oberstdorf.
+Skaters competed in the disciplines of men's and women's singles at the senior level and pair skating and ice dance at the senior, junior, and novice levels.

+Single skating competitions at the junior and novice levels were held on December 13–15, 2019, at the Eissportzentrum Herzogenried in Mannheim.

+The results of the national championships were among the criteria used to choose the German teams for the 2020 European Championships, 2020 Winter Youth Olympics, 2020 World Championships, and 2020 Junior World Championships.